20 Clever Logos with Hidden Meanings

 The French supermarket chain Carrefour has a logo that is simple and clever.
 It is merely two arrows pointing in opposite directions, but the negative space between them forms a “C” for Carrefour.

 The significance of the arrows does not end there; they also represent two sides of a crossroads (which is what carrefour means in French).
-This is a logo that can work across languages as well as on different levels.
+This logo can work across languages and at different levels.

 Red and blue are used in Carrefour’s logo – shades frequently associated with France (like their flag).
 Nevertheless, these colours do carry some psychological weight, too: